-This one is also called a clean-out shovel and is typically long with a sharp curve and a narrow blade.
+This one is also called a clean-out shovel and is typically long with a sharp curve and a narrow, pointed blade.
 The curve is meant to help you draw the borders for trenches and clean out its surroundings.

 If you have a power trencher that does most of the job, you can get a manual trench shovel for some finesse.
 And it works great if you want to draw lines for garden beds.

-Since these types of shovels have a narrow blade, there is little space for you to dig deep into the ground because there isn’t too much space for your foot.
+Since these types of shovels have a narrow blade compared to the drain spade shovel, there is little space for you to dig deep into the ground because there isn’t too much space for your foot.

 Very similar to a trench shovel, the drain spade is kind of like one-half of a post hole digger.
-They're used to dig smaller holes for planting or transplanting trees, shrubs, and yes, posts like for most types of mailboxes.
+Sometimes called transplanting spades, they're used to dig smaller holes for planting or transplanting trees, shrubs, and yes, posts like for most types of mailboxes.
 Make sure you know the best time to plant fruit trees when you transplant them.

 If you are at the beach looking for razor clams, this is the perfect tool to take along.
-The blade is angled in a way that makes it easy to dig clams even more so that a clam gun.
+The blade is angled in a way that makes it easy to dig any types of clams even more so that a clam gun.

 You can choose between stainless steel variations of a semi or a full angle which is why a lot of people like these clam shovel types.